Organic Search in Google Analytics: Quick-Start Guide

 First, installing Google Analytics correctly and using its features to your advantage is a huge and necessary step.
 If you’re using WordPress, you’ll want to check out MonsterInsights.
 It’s the best Google Analytics plugin for WordPress, and can help you get Analytics installed correctly AND set up advanced tracking, like eCommerce and form conversions.

 Second, SEO is incredibly important.
-To get more organic search traffic, content and SEO are key.
+To drive more organic search traffic, content and SEO are key.
 If your site is built with WordPress, check out 10 WordPress SEO Optimization Tips to Grow Your Business and On-page SEO in WordPress: Your Complete Guide.

 Once you’ve got the basics of SEO down, it’s time to take things up a notch with Schema.
 Here are our picks for the best WordPress schema plugins.